VISUS-Health-IT-GmbH/ManifestPlugin/README.md

 ```

 This will add a new Gradle task *patch.archives* which will patch the JAR / WAR archive manifest with non-cacheable
 attributes such as dates or timestamps.
-It also tries to patch the *PROP_PRODUCT_VERSION* with the Jira ticket id,
+It also tries to patch the *PROP_PRODUCT_VERSION* with the ticket id, which must
-which must be provided as system property *JIRA_TICKET* - if it is not found, it won't be patched!
+be provided as system property *TICKET_ID* - if it is not found, it won't be patched!
+It also tries to patch the
+*PROP_PRODUCT_VERSION* with the build id, which must be provided as system property *BUILD_ID* - if it is not found, it
+won't be patched!

 There is also the possibility to add specific manifest attributes only in the patched JAR / WAR archive artifacts.
 Such
 attributes must be set in the projects own gradle.properties file.
 Here another prefix must be used, "patched.manifest."